 There are two methods of cutting the gland packing, the first one is straight or at 90 degrees i.e. Butt joint and the second one is at 45 degrees i.e. skive joint.
 The taper method gives better sealing but is more difficult and skill oriented and the angle on both the ends should match properly or otherwise it would lead to more leakages.
 In places where there is an accessibility problem it is best to cut the gland packing straight.

 Removing a gland packing can be very tough sometimes, especially if it is old and well set, you need to have specially contoured tools which the marine engineer learns well to make with experience.
 There are also gland packing extractors available in the market, which look like a cork screw used to open the wine bottles but are flexible.
 They just have to be twisted to get a grip and then the packings can be pulled out.
 The problem comes when the old packings have lost their properties and the packing comes outs in fibers.
 Sometimes in sea water pumps when the packings are not coming out, a little opening of the sea water suction valve would push out the packing with ease due to the water pressure.
 But it should be done very cautiously as you can flood the bilges and you must shut it promptly.

-A Guide to Gland Packing, Standard sizes of Gland packings, Correct measurement, End Clearance The standard sizes of gland packings depending on the shaft diameter, procedure to measure the correct length required, and the end clearance to be given so as to allow for the swelling of the gland packing in contact with water.
+The standard sizes of gland packings depending on the shaft diameter, procedure to measure the correct length required, and the end clearance to be given so as to allow for the swelling of the gland packing in contact with water.

 Standard sizes of Gland packings